Continually Updated Clinical Reference

 Electroencephalography

 Background is usually normal.
-Characteristic features are the ictal and interictal generalized symmetric spike-and-wave discharges with frontal accentuation.
-The SW frequency usually is a fast SW at 3.5-4 Hz and can be precipitated easily by sleep withdrawal and by hyperventilation.
+Characteristic features are the ictal and interictal generalized symmetrical spike-and-wave discharges with frontal accentuation.
+The SW frequency usually is a fast SW at 3.5–4 Hz and can be precipitated easily by sleep withdrawal and by hyperventilation.
 Photosensitivity is unusual.

 Treatment and prognosis

-Benign epilepsy of childhood with centrotemporal spikes (BECCT) is defined within the International League Against Epilepsy (ILAE) classification scheme as an idiopathic age- and localization-related epileptic syndrome with a combination of clinical and EEG characteristics used for diagnosis.
-This epileptic syndrome is characterized by brief, simple partial and hemifacial motor seizures with associated somatosensory symptoms, which have a tendency to evolve into GTC seizures.
+This epileptic syndrome is characterized by brief, simple partial and hemifacial motor seizures with associated somatosensory symptoms, which have a tendency to evolve into generalized tonic-clonic seizures.
 EEG shows high-voltage centrotemporal spikes often followed by a slow wave.
-BECCT is also known as lingual epilepsy, sylvian seizures, benign centrotemporal epilepsy, and benign rolandic epilepsy.
+BECTS is also known as lingual epilepsy, sylvian seizures, benign centrotemporal epilepsy, and benign rolandic epilepsy.

 Epidemiology